On the Reynolds-number scaling of Poisson solver complexity: ANALYSIS OF THE RESIDUAL OF POISSON'S EQUATION

 The reasoning behind this scaling is the following.
 Let us consider a flow configuration with a forcing term that keeps the energy of the largest scales constant, independently of the $Re$-number.
 If we also assume that the flow is in equilibrium, \ie~the energy distribution remains approximately constant over time, then the non-linear convective term scales with the inverse of $Re$

-Plugging this into Eqs.(\ref{res_k}) and~(\ref{convQscaling}) and recalling the definition of the invariant $\QG$, given in Eq.(\ref{QGrel}), leads to the conclusion that $\ResConst(Re) \propto 1/Re$.
+\aft{Notice that this balance holds for the wavenumber range where the forcing term is absent, \ie~outside the range of large scales where the forcing is applied.
+Then,} plugging this into Eqs.(\ref{res_k}) and~(\ref{convQscaling}) and recalling the definition of the invariant $\QG$, given in Eq.(\ref{QGrel}), leads to the conclusion that $\ResConst(Re) \propto 1/Re$.
 Numerical tests with the 1D Burgers' equation, presented in Section~\ref{Burgers}, confirm this scaling.

 \mbigskip

 Then, combining the results obtained in Eqs.(\ref{residual3}) and~(\ref{res_k3}) leads to

 \XaviR{At this point, it is relevant to note that the derivation of this scaling relies on the classical $k^{-7/3}$ Kolmogorov scaling of the squared pressure spectrum in order to derive the scaling of the second invariant $Q_{\Gten}$ (see Eq.~\ref{QGscaling}).
 This scaling is, in principle, expected to hold only in the bulk region of turbulent flows, where assumptions of local homogeneity and isotropy are approximately satisfied.
 In wall-bounded configurations, alternative scalings are predicted for the logarithmic layer, most notably a $k^{-1}$ behavior arising from attached-eddy arguments~\cite{TOW76}, that has been reported in both experimental measurements~\cite{TSU07} and numerical simulations~\cite{PAT14,XU20,PIR25} of near-wall pressure fluctuations.
 Such deviations from the pressure scaling in the bulk region suggest that the dynamics of the invariant $Q_{\Gten}$ may differ in the near-wall region, as supported by studies reporting relevant changes in the invariant-based analysis of the flow topology in the near-wall region~\cite{BEC17,YIG20}.
 This, in turn, may potentially lead to a modified value of the exponent $\scalResK$ and, consequently, to different scaling trends for the Poisson solver residual.
 Nevertheless, the numerical results for wall-bounded turbulent flows presented in Section~\ref{complex_flows} support the idea that the effective value of $\scalResK$ remains practically unchanged when compared to bulk turbulence.
 This behavior may be attributed to the inherently non-local nature of the pressure Poisson equation, which involves long-range interactions between outer-layer motions and the near-wall region that are not directly damped by viscosity~\cite{PIR25}.}